Light scattering

 Examining how your material scatters light provides a wealth of insight into its behaviour

-Particles scatter light, this is a fundamental fact and something we all encounter on a daily basis, the sky is blue.
-This is caused by stronger light scattering of blue light by atmospheric particles than red light.
-The surface finish be it glossy or matt is caused by the particles in the surface.
+Particles scatter light, this is a fundamental fact and similar to how the sky is blue, it is something we all encounter on a daily basis.
+This is caused by atmospheric particles scattering blue light mores strongly than red light.

 The angle of light scatter, the frequency of the light scattering and the intensity of said scatter can be measured to determine the size, the charge and the molecular weight of materials.
 This is the core of many of our technologies.